chensokolovsky/llef/README.md

 ### Chen's edits:
-This branch can send all the output to a local port (9999) Listen in a terminal window
+This branch can send all the output to a local port.
+Set the host and port in handlers/port_sender.py
+On a local machine use something like localhost 9999 Then listen in a terminal window
 ```
 nc -lk localhost 9999
 ```
-and load from the local lldbinit in this path, or add to your existing lldbinit the following lines:
+and load from this repo's .lldbinit in this path, or add to your existing lldbinit the following lines:
 ```
-command script import /Users/chenshalev/workspace/iosMain/llef/llef.py
-settings set stop-disassembly-display never
-settings set use-color True
-llefsettings set color_output True
-llefsettings set send_to_local_port True
+command source /path/to/llef/.lldbinit
 ```
 Note that if not running via xcode you can probably skip the color-related lines

+You can also send this from UTM to the host for example, if your guest is at 192.168.64.3 it probably means your host has some virtual network, and the host is assigned to 192.168.64.1 So configure 192.168.64.1 and 8888 on both sender and receiver

 <p align="center">